8 Tips for the 4 Month Sleep Regression

 Routine:

 If you haven’t started a bedtime routine, now is the time to begin.
-Whatever you decide you want to incorporate, it would be best to keep it under an hour.
-Many parents do a bath, bottle/breastfeed, a book and/or maybe a song or two.
-Whatever you choose to do, just keep it quiet and relaxing to start signaling to baby that it’s time to settle for sleep.
+Whatever you decide to incorporate, keeping it under an hour would be best.
+Many parents do a bath, bottle/breastfeed, a book, and/or maybe a song or two.
+Whatever you choose to do, keep it quiet and relaxing to start signaling to the baby that it’s time to settle for sleep.

 Consistent Sleep Space:

-Another thing to keep in mind is where you put baby to sleep for naps or night time sleep.
-Where you decide they will nap or sleep for the night, is where you should put them down initially.
-Since their sleep cycle is shifting, you will find they do not sleep as deeply for as long as the newborn phase.
-Transitioning baby from one place to another will not go as smoothly and you may find they wake up more easily.
-The last thing you want to do is wake up baby before they get a good sleep.
+Another thing to remember is where you put the baby for naps or nighttime sleep.
+It would be best if you initially put them down where you decide they will nap or sleep for the night.
+Since their sleep cycle shifts, they do not sleep as deeply for as long as the newborn phase.
+Transitioning a baby from one place to another will not go as smoothly, and you may find it wakes up more quickly.
+The last thing you want to do is wake the baby before they sleep well.

 Earlier Bedtime:

-As baby works on new skills and is sleeping less during the day as in previous months, you will find that bedtime needs to happen earlier than previous months as well.
-Less day time sleep + more developmental growth = a need for more sleep at night.
-If baby goes to sleep later than they need, they become over stimulated.
-Over stimulated babies have a difficult time falling and staying asleep.
+As the baby works on new skills and sleeps less during the day than in previous months, you will find that bedtime needs to happen earlier than in previous months.
+Less daytime sleep + more developmental growth = a need for more sleep at night.
+If babies sleep later than they need, they become overstimulated.
+Overstimulated babies have a difficult time falling and staying asleep.
 The 4th month is the time to start implementing an earlier bedtime if one hasn’t already been implemented.
-Generally, bed time will be closer to 6:30-7:30p at this age.
-At 4 months, babies need an average of 15 hours of sleep in a 24 hour period.
+Generally, bedtime will be closer to 6:30-7:30p at this age.
+At 4 months, babies need an average of 15 hours of sleep in a 24-hour period.

-In an effort to bump down a bedtime it is recommended to move it down in 15 minutes increments over a period of a few days, until you reach a point where it works best for baby.
+To bump down a bedtime, it is recommended to move it down in 15-minute increments over a period of a few days until you reach a point where it works best for the baby.

 Dark Room:

-As baby’s sleep cycles change and the circadian rhythm becomes stronger, baby will become more and more sensitive to light as adults do.
-Having blackout shades in baby’s room for naps and night time will be very helpful to signal to their body that it is sleep time.
-Since bedtime becomes earlier, the black out shades making the room very dark will help tremendously with bedtime- especially in the summer months when the sun isn’t setting until much later.
+As the baby’s sleep cycles change and the circadian rhythm becomes stronger, the baby will become more and more sensitive to light as adults do.
+Having blackout shades in the baby’s room for naps and nighttime will be very helpful to signal to their body that it is sleep time.
+Since bedtime becomes earlier, the black-out shades making the room very dark will help tremendously with bedtime- especially in the summer months when the sun isn’t setting until much later.

 Quiet Environment: